ADGEfficiency/adgefficiency.github.io/_posts/2024-07-06-popular-statistics-books.md

 This post is a collection of insights from popular statistics books I've enjoyed over the years.

-Much of my understanding of statistics has come from textbooks - along side textbooks I've also learnt a lot from popular statistics books aimed at a more general audience.
+Much of my understanding of statistics has come from textbooks - I've also learnt a lot from popular statistics books aimed at a more general audience.

 A few common themes in the excepts below:

 - more data is not always better,
 - data and statistical models are limited,
 - probability and statistics are about making decisions,
-- statistic is hard and easy to get wrong.
+- statistics is hard and easy to get wrong.

 # Weapons of Math Destruction